Reverend Marta Flanagan

-Sara joined First Parish in August 2016 in the position of Executive Assistant to the Minister and began working in the office assisting administratively in 2018.
-Sara manages the News and Events feed on our web site and sends the weekly eBulletin.
-She can also help you schedule or rent space at First Parish.
+Joe joined the First Parish staff In January 2023, as Office and Communications Associate.
+Joe manages the News and Events feed on our web site and helps edit and send the weekly eBulletin.
+He can also help you schedule or rent space at First Parish.